spacedsweden/docs/docs/sms/sms-rest.md

 | US Production | https://us.sms.api.sinch.com     |
 | EU Production | https://eu.sms.api.sinch.com     |

-## Rate Limits
+#### Rate Limits

 Each service plan comes with a rate limit which sets the maximum number of messages that can be sent per second.
 The rate limit is calculated from all messages sent via the API, so a batch with 10 recipients will count as 10 messages for rate limiting purposes.

 Each service plan gets it's own message queue served in First-In-First-Out order.
 This means that new batches will be accepted immediately but might be delayed if earlier batches are still on queue.

-## SMS REST formats
+### SMS REST formats and conventions

 This section will take a brief look at some of the formats used in the REST API.

-### JSON
+#### JSON

 JSON (`application/json`) is the content type of both requests and responses if not otherwise specified.

 Requests with invalid JSON will be rejected.

 Null values can be omitted in requests and will be omitted in responses.
 In some cases explicitly setting `null` will overwrite a previously set value with `null`.
-See [Update a group](doc:sms-rest-groups-endpoint#section-update-a-group) for an example.
+See [Update a group](#section-update-a-group) for an example.

-> **Note**
->
-> New features might result in additional request and response
-> parameters.
-New request parameters will either have a default value or
-> considered optional to retain backwards compatibility.
-It is highly
-> recommended to ignore any unexpected parameters when reading JSON in API responses and in callback handlers.
+New features might result in additional request and response parameters.
+New request parameters will either have a default value or considered optional to retain backwards compatibility.
+It is highly recommended to ignore any unexpected parameters when reading JSON in API responses and in callback handlers.

-### MSISDN
+#### Phone numbers (MSISDN)

 Only MSISDNs in international format are accepted by the API.